encoredev/encore/README.md

 - **Automatic least-privilege IAM:** Encore parses your application code and sets up least-privilege IAM to match the requirements of the application.
 - **Infra tracking & approvals workflow:** Encore keeps track of all the [infrastructure](https://encore.dev/docs/deploy/infra) it provisions and provides an approval workflow as part of the deployment process, so Admins can verify and approve all infra changes.
-- **Cloud config 2-way sync:** Encore provides [a simple UI to make configuration changes](https://encore.dev/docs/deploy/infra#configurability), and also supports syncing changes you make in your cloud console in AWS/GCP.
+- **Cloud config 2-way sync:** Encore provides [a simple UI to make configuration changes](https://encore.dev/docs/deploy/infra#configurability), and also supports syncing changes you make in your cloud console on AWS/GCP.
 - **Cost analytics:** A simple overview to monitor costs for all infrastructure provisioned by Encore in your cloud.
 - **Logging & Metrics:** Encore automatically provides [logging](https://encore.dev/docs/observability/logging), [metrics](https://encore.dev/docs/observability/metrics), and [integrates with 3rd party tools](https://encore.dev/docs/observability/metrics#integrations-with-third-party-observability-services) like Datadog and Grafana.
 - **Service Catalog:**  Encore automatically generates a service catalog with complete [API documentation](https://encore.dev/docs/develop/api-docs).